-Given how quickly the situation is changing, we are not accepting new registrations for campus visits through May 1, however we are offering an array of virtual events and experiences.
+Given how quickly the situation is changing, we are not accepting new registrations for campus visits over the summer, however we are offering an array of virtual events and experiences.
 Check out our Visit page for the latest information and registration.

 Will Champlain continue to host events on- and off-campus?

-No, all Champlain College-sponsored events, on- and off-campus such as the 2020 Spring Career Fair, Mock Interview Days and Champlain Connect events, have been cancelled.
+No, all Champlain College-sponsored events, on- and off-campus have been cancelled.
 You’ll find a complete list of program, event and conference cancellations here.